ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

 ----------------------

 You will use a configuration file to specify your input to ElasticBLAST.
 Once you have written the configuration file, you'll just need to tell ElasticBLAST about it when invoked.

+You will need to make the following changes to the configuration file:

+#.
+Replace USER on the "label" line with your actual username using all lower case letters (value of ${USER}).
+#.
+Replace USER on the "results" line with your actual username using all lower case letters (value of ${USER}).

 Start by copying the configuration file shown below.
 Using an editor, write this text to a new file called "BDQA.ini".
 Both nano and vi are available on the Cloud Shell.